izzydoesit/SirenJobs/README.md

 $ Clicking the job title to be able to see the full details of a specific position → MORE button to reveal rest of description

-$Search for a job by title only
+$ Search for a job by title only
 → ElasticSearch for Jobs

-Ingest data at the command line or via a web page either from flat files or the API listed below → CONSUME THE MUSE API
+$ Ingest data at the command line or via a web page either from flat files or the API listed below → CONSUME THE MUSE API